Marcellus Murray was born on Sept. 19, 1873 near Normalville, Fayette County, PA the son of Elijah and Hannah (Minerd) Murray.

 Daughter Naomi Saylor married (?)
 Miller.
 They lived in Ravenna, OH.

 Son Frank Saylor wedded Mary.
-In 2000, they dwelled in Connellsville
+Later, he married Mary.
+In 2000-2020, he dwelled in Connellsville

 Son Paul Saylor was joined in marriage with Audrey.
-They made a residence in Churchville, NY.
+They made a residence in Churchville, NY and in 2020 in Litchfield, OH.

 Daughter Mary Saylor wedded (?)
 Evans and lived in South Connellsville.

-The couple dwelled in Brier Hill, PA (1956) and Warminster, PA.
+The couple dwelled in Brier Hill, PA (1956) and appear to have separated by 1961.

 ~ Stepson Emerson Samuel Wilson ~